Artwork Guidelines

 File Format

 For best results, save your file as a high-resolution PDF with cropmarks and bleeds.
-We can also accept .psd and .ai files as long as the fonts have been converted to outlines and all linked images are included.
-For multiple-page projects such as booklets and catalogs, your PDF file should be in single pages and not as readers' spreads.
+We can also accept native InDesign, Illustrator and Photoshop files if the fonts have been converted to outlines and all linked images are included.
+For multiple-page projects such as booklets and catalogs, your PDF file should be in single pages and not readers' spreads.

 White Borders